JustinSDK/dotSCAD/docs/lib3x-zip.md

 ## Parameters

 - `lts` : A list of lists.
-- `head` : Rather than listing the elements, the elements are combined using the function. **Since:** 3.0
+- `slider` : Rather than listing the elements, the elements are combined using the function. **Since:** 3.0

 ## Examples